-As a customer you can take advantage of VoIP very easily.
-There are a lot of providers which offer hosted VoIP business phone system and a lot of people can still continue to use their old number along with new internet calls.
-A number of providers offer business plans for freelancers and contractors that are usually adequate for small businesses with 1 to 5 people.
-However as a business expands, it requires a lot more sophisticated technology to manage its voice communication.
+As a customer, you can take advantage of VoIP very easily.
+There are a lot of providers that offer hosted VoIP business phone system and a lot of people can continue to use their old number along with new internet calls.
+Several providers offer business plans for freelancers and contractors that are usually adequate for small businesses with 1 to 5 people.
+However, as a business expands, it requires a lot more sophisticated technology to manage its voice communication.

 What is IP PBX?

-How IP PBX systems work
+How IP PBX Systems Work

-This means that the complete voice traffic travels straight between the two endpoints, making sure that the server will not become overloaded as the number of simultaneous calls increase.
-The External calls are redirected to the gateway of VoIP that connects the IP based system to the external PSTN.
+This means that the complete voice traffic travels straight between the two endpoints, making sure that the server will not become overloaded as the number of simultaneous calls increases.
+The External calls are redirected to the gateway of VoIP that connects the IP-based system to the external PSTN.
 These gateways can be integrated into the PBX and the business can maintain them or they might use one that is provided by an external provider.
 The VoIP gateway itself can take a lot of forms; it can be a separate piece of hardware or it can be an extension card that can just be plugged into the server.

-Hosted IP PBX systems
+Hosted IP PBX Systems

-As the IP PBX systems do not have to be a physical device or even be in the same location as the company, a latest model of deployment has become famous.
-A majority of organizations are not experts at maintaining their own phone systems or would like to remove the hassle of doing so.
-Rather than the IP PBX being a virtual one that is nonetheless still installed on a computer on the location, hosted IP PBX services have gained fame.
-Under this model, the IP PBX is owned, operated and located at the provider’s location, rather than that of the buyer.
+As the IP PBX systems do not have to be physical devices or even be in the same location as the company, the latest model of deployment has become famous.
+A majority of organizations are not experts at maintaining their phone systems or would like to remove the hassle of doing so.
+Rather than the IP PBX being a virtual one that is nonetheless still installed on a computer in the location, hosted IP PBX services have gained fame.
+Under this model, the IP PBX is owned, operated, and located at the provider’s location, rather than that of the buyer.

-On-site versus hosted IP PBX
+On-site Versus Hosted IP PBX